MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 monikerRange: '<= azure-devops'
 ---

-# What Are Azure Artifacts Feeds?
+# What are Azure Artifacts feeds?

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Azure Artifacts Feeds are organizational constructs that allow you to store, manage, and share your packages while controlling access.
+Azure Artifacts feeds are organizational constructs that allow you to store, manage, and share your packages while controlling access.
 Feeds are not limited to specific package types; you can store various types, such as npm, NuGet, Maven, and Python packages, in a single feed.

 ## Project-scoped vs Organization-scoped feeds